Saves The Sorcerer's Stone

 "It seems we have no choice," the man said.
 "We should Floo to the ministry –"

 The cupboard was tiny, and yet the small boy lived there among the spiders and dust, with no-one to change his nappy in the middle of the night, no-one to hug him when he cried or was frightened, not so much as a nightlight to see by, and not a single toy.

 As soon as he could walk reasonably steady, he began to work: he cooked for the faceless family, cleaned for them, and did it all very well for such as small child.
-His hands and feet were callused and bloody in a way no child's body should be.
-When he dropped a cup because his thirst made him too dizzy to keep his balance, he was beaten with a belt until he had welts.
+His hands and feet were callused and often bloody in a way no child's body should be.
+When he dropped a cup because his hunger made him too dizzy to keep his balance, he was beaten with a belt until he had welts.
 When he burned breakfast, his little hands were forced onto the hot pan.
-When his eyesight was discovered to be bad, he was given glasses that made him nauseous and caused the world to be only slightly less blurry than it was without them.
-He was slapped often, beaten with the belt frequently – often for no reason at all – and occasionally fed rotten food, burned, or denied water until near-death.
+When his eyesight was discovered to be bad, he was given old bargain-store found glasses that made him nauseous and caused the world to be only slightly less blurry than it was without them.
+He was slapped often, beaten with the belt frequently – often for no reason at all – and occasionally fed rotten food, burned, or denied water or medicine until near-death.
 If he spoke of strange things, he was beaten.
 If he did something wrong, even on accident, he was beaten.
 If he broke something, he was beaten.
 If he did any accidental magic, he was beaten especially severely.
 Often, anything that went wrong in the house (if his cousin tripped, if his uncle lost a business deal at work, if his aunt spilled bleach on the carpet) was blamed on the young boy, and he was lucky if he was only slapped for it or put in his cupboard, but too often he was beaten for these things as well.

-Even before she saw the scar on his face, right near the very end, she knew who this boy was.
+Even before Estelle saw the scar on his face, right near the very end, she knew who this boy was.

-She gasped as the vision ended, finding tears streaming down her face, her husband leaning over with concern, and little Harry held close to her chest.
-He was whimpering, but Estelle had the strange feeling that he wasn't just crying for hunger or a nappy change – she had a feeling that the boy was just worried about her.
+Estelle gasped as the vision ended, and she found tears streaming down her face, her husband leaning over her with concern with little Harry held close to his chest.
+The child was whimpering, but Estelle had the strange feeling that he wasn't just crying for hunger or a nappy change – she had a feeling that the boy was worried about her.

 Her husband nodded eagerly.
 "And?" he prompted.
 "Do they adore him, or do they not know what he's done?
 Is he spoiled or well-cared for?"